What does “Licensed and Insured” mean for a land clearing company?

 This is a question we field often while talking to potential customers.
-Unfortunately with COVID-19 and all the issues that has brought, one of the big ones is unlicensed, uninsured, and inexperienced people entering job markets as a “business” by renting equipment, putting a magnet sign on their pickup truck, and declaring themselves a business!
+Unfortunately with COVID-19 and all the issues that has brought, one of the big ones is unlicensed, uninsured, and inexperienced people entering job markets as a “business” by renting equipment, putting a door magnet sign on their pickup truck, and declaring themselves a business!

 This is bad for you…

 Someone who rents equipment is not dedicated to the business and does not do enough work in the industry to justify owning equipment.
 This is the first red flag towards identifying an unlicensed business.
 Sure, sometimes a licensed irrigation company will dabble in land clearing for instance, so it is just the first sign to look for.
+However, that irrigation company may not have a land clearing rider on their General Liability insurance.
+Without the rider, their General Liability insurance only covers Irrigation (assuming they have a rider for irrigation and digging!)

 So what are the ways to check to see if the company is properly “licensed and insured” beyond the first red flag above?